chenjoya/Caffe_MultiLabel_Classification/README.md

 # DataSet
 You can try ZnCar.zip.
 It includes 3 vehicle types and 2 vehicle surfaces.
 60 train imgs and 12 test imgs.

+### Note that this project only support 2 classes classification.